-Located on the Neckar river and south of Frankfurt, Heidelberg is perfect for a day trip destination.
+As soon as you reach the town your eyes will find the magnificent Heidelberg Palace tower above the city.
+Located on the Neckar River and south of Frankfurt, the city of Heidelberg is a perfect place to visit.
 With its eternal beauty and deep history, you might even be enchanted to stay longer.

 How Many Days in Heidelberg?

 For example, for people wanting to spend 2 days in Heidelberg, you’ll be able to wander outside the central area and explore the northern parts of the Neckar River or different museums that interest you.
-If you are planning 3 days in Heidelberg you can add a stroll around the zoo or botanical garden.

 No matter the length of your trip, you’ll find ways to perfectly fill your days and experience the city to the fullest.
 If you need help deciding how many days are right for you, continue reading to better plan your perfect visit to Heidelberg.